hackerone/express-js-presentation/slides/slide-3-1.md

 <pre><code>
     curl http://localhost:3000

-	helloworld
+	hello world

 </code></pre>

 Note:
-Then you point your browser at localhost port 3000, you'll get an helloworld. it's as simple as that.
+When you point your browser at localhost port 3000, you'll get an hello world. it's as simple as that.